Phil Scott: Lieutenant governor

-On November 2, 2010, Scott was elected the 81st lieutenant governor of Vermont, defeating Steve Howard.
+On November 2, 2010, Scott was elected the 81st lieutenant governor of Vermont, defeating Steven Howard.
 He took office on January 6, 2011.
 He was reelected in 2012, defeating Cassandra Gekas, and in 2014, defeating Dean Corren.

-As lieutenant governor, Scott presided over the Vermont Senate when it was in session.
-In addition, he served as a member of the committee on committees, the three-member panel that determines Senate committee assignments and appoints committee chairs and vice chairs.
+As lieutenant governor, Scott presided over the Vermont Senate during its sessions.
+In addition, he was a member of the Committee on Committees, the three-member panel that determines Senate committee assignments and appoints committee chairs and vice chairs.
 In the event of a tie vote, Scott was tasked with casting a tie-breaking vote.
-He also served as acting governor when the governor was out of state.
+He also was acting governor when the governor was out of state.

 As a state senator and lieutenant governor, Scott was active with a number of community service projects.
 In 2005, he founded the Wheels for Warmth program, which buys used car tires and resells safe ones, with the profits going to heating fuel assistance programs in Vermont.

-Job approval as Lieutenant Governor
+Job approval as lieutenant governor

-In September 2015, Scott maintained high name recognition and favorability among Vermont residents.
+In September 2015, Scott maintained high name recognition and favorability among Vermonters.
 The Castleton University Polling Institute found that more than three-quarters of Vermonters knew who he was, and that of those who were able to identify him, 70% viewed him favorably.
 Despite his being a Republican, the same poll found that 59% of self-identified Democrats held a favorable view of Scott, while only 15% held an unfavorable view of him.

 National Lieutenant Governors Association

-Scott was an active member of the National Lieutenant Governors Association (NLGA), and served on the NLGA Executive Committee and the NLGA Finance Committee.
+Scott was an active member of the National Lieutenant Governors Association (NLGA), and was on the NLGA's executive committee and the NLGA's finance committee.
 As a member of the NLGA, he joined fellow lieutenant governors across the country in two bipartisan letters opposing proposed cuts to the Army National Guard in 2014 and 2015.
 Scott was a lead sponsor of an NLGA resolution to develop a long-term vision for surface transportation in the U.S. He also co-sponsored resolutions to recognize the importance of arts and culture in tourism to the U.S. economy, to support Science, Technology, Engineering, and Mathematics (STEM) education, to support designating a National Arts in Education Week, and to support a comprehensive system to end homelessness among U.S. veterans.